mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # Structural MRI

+My lab's focus is a PET radiotracer that has recently been validated.
+It characterizes the cholinergic system, which is applicable for AD, PD, etc.

+Currently, our lab uses statistical parametric mapping as its main analysis.
+I would like to see what else can be done.

+My plan has two phases:

+1. Learn the current pipeline.
+2. Gain skills and inspiration for improving my PhD project.

-#Project 1: sMRI / PET PREPROCESSING
+#Project 1: PREPROCESSING

+(The part I'm less excited about.)

-- Make sense of my lab's PET pipeline.
-Currently, the document is confusing and not user-friendly!
+- Understand my lab's preprocessing pipeline.

-Exhibit A:
+    - The document is confusing.

 <img src="https://github.com/mtl-brainhack-school-2019/rwickens-sMRI-PET/blob/master/Wtf.PNG?raw=true" width=1200>

 <img src="https://github.com/mtl-brainhack-school-2019/rwickens-sMRI-PET/blob/master/JackieChan.jpg">

-- Follow these steps and successfully pre-process my laboratory's sMRI and PET (FDG/NAV tracer) data
+- Successfully replicate my lab's pipeline
-  - To achieve this, I need to become comfortable working with CBRAIN and CIVET
+  - To achieve this, I need to become comfortable working with minctools, CBrain, CIVET
 -	Run this same data thru Freesurfer and Dartel and/or ANTS
-    - This will expose me to the more popular alternative of CIVET
+    - This will expose me to more popular alternatives of CIVET
 - (If time allows, run data through MAGeT brain)

-**Deliverable: a Jupyter notebook that improves the instruction sheet that I was given.
+Deliverable: a Jupyter notebook that improves the instruction sheet that I was given.
 Comprised of shell commands.
 Briefly explains the rationale behind the processing steps.
-This will help all future lab members of our lab!**
+This will help future lab members

 #PROJECT 2:

+The fun part: playing with statistics

 - Download PREVENT-AD and OASIS datasets
 - Feature extraction (use of python, numpy and pandas)
 - Dimensionality reduction using PCA
 - Machine learning with Nilearn
 - Type of analysis to be determined

-**Deliverable: a Jupyter notebook that shows each of the above steps.**
+Deliverable: a Jupyter notebook that shows each of the above steps.

 ---------------------------